 Regardless of the event, disasters have several key elements in common:

-Help, emergency responders and services may be unavailable and/or overwhelmed.
+2. Help, Emergency responders, and Services may be unavailable and/or overwhelmed.

-Assessing your own vulnerability to hazards allows you to prioritize preparedness measures and to target effective actions.
+Assess your own vulnerability.
+This will enable you to prioritize preparedness measures and to target effective actions.

 It is useful to: